Sufganiyah: History

+According to Israeli Author Carol Green Ungar, written references to the consumption of "sofganim" in Spain exist dating back to the 12th century, attributed to Rabbi Maimon ben Yosef, Father of Maimonides, who himself alleges that the tradition predates himself.
+Food historian Emelyn Rude also describes "sfani", possible precursors to modern Sufganiyot, fried dough balls eaten by Jewish traders during Chanukah, brought to Europe from North Africa.

 According to food historian Gil Marks, the recipe for a filled jelly doughnut was first published in a 1485 cookbook in Nuremberg.
 The "Gefüllte Krapfen" consisted of "a bit of jam sandwiched between two rounds of yeast bread dough and deep-fried in lard".
 This doughnut became popular in northern European countries from Denmark to Russia during the 16th century.
 In 19th-century Germany it began to be called a Berliner or a Bismarck, after German Chancellor Otto von Bismarck.

 Among Polish Jews, the jelly doughnut was fried in oil or schmaltz rather than lard, due to kashrut laws.
 In Poland, these doughnuts were known as ponchkis.
 Polish Jewish immigrants to Mandatory Palestine brought along their recipe as well as the tradition of eating them on Hanukkah.
 In Israel, however, they took on a new name—sufganiyot—based on the Talmud's description of a "spongy dough" (see the Etymology section).